rlpy/rlpy/doc/tutorial.rst

    :language: python
    :linenos:

-.. warning:: Running this script might take a while.
+.. warning:: Running this script might take a while (approx. 5-30 min)

 The :func:`Tools.hypersearch.find_hyperparameters` function is the most important tools for finding good parameters.
 For details on how to use it see